Cesky Krumlov Food

 Address: Kájovská 66, 381 01 Český Krumlov

 Restaurant Na Louži is a traditional Czech and South Bohemian restaurant a short walk from the main square.
-The menu includes roast pork, goulash, beef in cream sauce, roast duck, and local specialties, so it is a practical first stop for Cesky Krumlov food.
-The interior uses old beer and drink advertising, giving the room a pub-like look rather than a formal dining-room feel.
-It suits lunch or dinner when you want Czech plates without leaving the historic center.
+Choose it for a first tavern-style meal in Cesky Krumlov: roast pork, goulash, beef in cream sauce, roast duck, and local plates are all part of the format.
+The interior has old beer and drink advertising, so the room feels closer to a pub than a formal dining room.
+Go here for lunch or dinner when you want Czech food without leaving the historic center.

 Krčma Šatlava